Stimulating Diffusion Model for Image Denoising via Adaptive Embedding and Ensembling: Related Works

-In contrast to distortion-based methods, perception-based methods typically exhibit superior perceptual performance but have large distortion.
+In contrast to distortion-based methods, perception-based methods typically exhibit superior perceptual quality but have significant distortion.
 Perception-based methods usually refer to generative methods.
-Current perception-based approaches with competitive performance for image restoration usually rely on Generative Adversarial Networks (GAN)~\cite{2014Generative,wang2018esrgan,kupyn2018deblurgan}.
-However, GAN-based methods often introduce artifacts not present in the original clean image.
-The artifacts usually lead to large distortion, especially for extreme degradation.
+Current perception-based approaches with competitive performance for other image restoration usually rely on Generative Adversarial Networks (GAN)~\cite{2014Generative,Ledig_2017_CVPR,kupyn2018deblurgan}.
+However, GAN-based methods often introduce artifacts and inconsistent details that are not present in the original clean image.
+The artifacts usually lead to significant distortion, especially for extreme degradation.
 As for image denoising, many methods employ GAN and flow~\cite{rezende2015variational} to solve real noise modeling problems~\cite{maleky2022noise2noiseflow,marras2020reconstructing,jang2021c2n,abdelhamed2019noise,chang2020learning,pngan,2019Real} to get paired data easily.
-It is really a shame that little work has attempted to improve the perceptual performance of image denoising.
+It is really a shame that little work has attempted to improve the perceptual quality of image denoising.